FRRouting/frr/doc/user/bgp.rst

 .. index:: neighbor PEER send-community
 .. clicmd:: neighbor PEER send-community

-.. index:: neighbor PEER weight WEIGHT
-.. clicmd:: neighbor PEER weight WEIGHT

-.. index:: no neighbor PEER weight WEIGHT
+.. index:: [no] neighbor PEER weight WEIGHT
-.. clicmd:: no neighbor PEER weight WEIGHT
+.. clicmd:: [no] neighbor PEER weight WEIGHT

    This command specifies a default `weight` value for the neighbor's routes.

-.. index:: neighbor PEER maximum-prefix NUMBER
-.. clicmd:: neighbor PEER maximum-prefix NUMBER

-.. index:: no neighbor PEER maximum-prefix NUMBER
+.. index:: [no] neighbor PEER maximum-prefix NUMBER
-.. clicmd:: no neighbor PEER maximum-prefix NUMBER
+.. clicmd:: [no] neighbor PEER maximum-prefix NUMBER

-.. index:: neighbor PEER local-as AS-NUMBER
-.. clicmd:: neighbor PEER local-as AS-NUMBER

-.. index:: neighbor PEER local-as AS-NUMBER no-prepend
+.. index:: [no] neighbor PEER local-as AS-NUMBER no-prepend
-.. clicmd:: neighbor PEER local-as AS-NUMBER no-prepend
+.. clicmd:: [no] neighbor PEER local-as AS-NUMBER no-prepend

-.. index:: neighbor PEER local-as AS-NUMBER no-prepend replace-as
+.. index:: [no] neighbor PEER local-as AS-NUMBER no-prepend replace-as
-.. clicmd:: neighbor PEER local-as AS-NUMBER no-prepend replace-as
+.. clicmd:: [no] neighbor PEER local-as AS-NUMBER no-prepend replace-as

-.. index:: no neighbor PEER local-as
+.. index:: [no] neighbor PEER local-as AS-NUMBER
-.. clicmd:: no neighbor PEER local-as
+.. clicmd:: [no] neighbor PEER local-as AS-NUMBER

    Specify an alternate AS for this BGP process when interacting with the specified peer.
 With no modifiers, the specified local-as is prepended to